Newton Sexual Harassment Lawyers

 What Should I Do Now if I am being Sexually Harassed at Work?

 First, don’t quit.
-If you quit you will lose important leverage.
-Call our firm before you quit.
+If you quit or resign you will lose important leverage.
+Call our firm before you just leave the job.

 Second, file a written complaint with your human resources department.
 In many cases, this is the only way that senior management will be aware of sexual harassment if it is not being openly done.
 Senior management should be given an opportunity to stop sexual harassment after being notified.